Elections in New Jersey: Partisan strongholds

-The state's Democratic strongholds are generally the more urbanized northeastern, central, and southwestern counties.
-Counties with major cities are the most Democratic, Hudson County has Jersey City, Essex County has Newark, Union County has Elizabeth, Mercer County has Trenton, Passaic County has Paterson, and Camden County has Camden.
-Other counties that generally vote Democratic include Bergen County, Middlesex County, Burlington County, and Somerset County.
+The state's Democratic strongholds are generally the more urbanized northeastern, central, and southwestern counties along the New Jersey Turnpike.
+Counties with major cities are typically the most Democratic, Hudson County has Jersey City, Essex County has Newark, Union County has Elizabeth, Mercer County has Trenton, and Camden County has the city of Camden.
+Other counties that generally vote Democratic include the more suburban counties of Bergen, Middlesex, Burlington, and Somerset.

-The state's more rural to suburban northwestern counties are Republican strongholds, namely mountainous Sussex County, Hunterdon County and Warren County.
-The Jersey Shore along the coast also favor Republicans, notably Ocean County, Monmouth County, and Cape May County.
-Salem County lean Republican with its smaller, rural, and working-class population as well.
-In recent elections, Ocean County is the most Republican in the state, with a large population it is the only county to consistently give Republicans over 60% of the vote.
+The state's more rural to suburban northwestern counties are Republican strongholds, namely mountainous Sussex, Hunterdon and Warren counties.
+The Jersey Shore along the coast also favor Republicans, notably Ocean, Monmouth, and Cape May counties.
+Salem County also is reliably Republican with its smaller, rural, and working-class population.
+In recent elections, Ocean County has been the most Republican in the state, as it is the only county in the state to consistently give Republicans over 60% of the vote.

 Swing counties

-About a third of the counties in New Jersey are considered swing counties, though most lean toward one party, usually the Democrats.
-For example, Bergen County is solidly Republican in the wealthier and in some places rural and mountainous north and solidly Democratic in the more urbanized south.
-Due to the influence of the south.
-The same is true of Passaic County which has a densely populated, heavily Hispanic Democratic south and a rural Republican north.
-However, on the federal level, these counties are uncompetitive and remain strongly Democratic.
+Some counties such as Morris County and Passaic County in the north have become swing counties in recent elections.
+Most of South Jersey remains electorally competitive and frequently sees voters split their tickets for candidates of different parties, such as in Atlantic County, Gloucester County, and Cumberland County.

-Some other counties such as Gloucester County and Morris County have both become swing counties in recent elections, as Republicans have gained among the former's working-class voters and Democrats have gained with the latter's suburban voters.
-Other South Jersey remain competitive, although with slight Democratic leans, including Atlantic County and Cumberland County.
+In state-level elections, some of the reliably Democratic counties at the federal level are much more competitive for Republicans, particularly in Bergen, Burlington, Somerset, and Passaic counties.
+For instance, in the 2021 New Jersey gubernatorial election, Democrats carried all five of those counties, but by less than half of the margin that they did in the 2020 presidential election.